Mark-Jonas/backend.project/README.md

 # backend.project

 # Description
-Backend project for student management sytem.
+Backend project for student management sytem using node js.

 # Live Environment
 This project was deployed to [Vercel](https://backend-project-delta.vercel.app/)